 Anke Stohlmann is a design leader, educator, and entrepreneur who is dedicated to developing human-centered products and services that are effective and equitable.
 She has over 20 years of experience building and scaling products and leading healthy cross-functional teams.

-Anke currently serves at Nava, a public benefit corporation dedicated to designing digital government services that are simple, effective, and accessible to all.
-In her dual role as design manager and senior designer, she supports 5 designers/researchers and co-leads the cross-functional cloud.cms.gov team.
+Anke currently serves at Nava, a public interest technology company dedicated to designing digital government services that are simple, effective, and accessible to all.
+In her dual role as design manager and design lead, she supports 5 designers/researchers and co-leads the cross-functional cloud.cms.gov team.

 She is also the founder of Li’l Stories, a student-centered language arts framework that leverages the power of storytelling to foster creativity, collaboration, and digital literacy in the elementary school classroom.
 Anke developed Li’l Stories as part of her thesis project in the MFA Interaction Design program at SVA.
 She launched Li’l Stories in early 2016 with the help of 140 Kickstarter backers.
 Li’l Stories’ mission is to prepare students to be thinkers, problem solvers, and innovators.

 - Currently, as design lead on Nava’s cms.cloud.gov team, Anke leads and ships product development for cloud.cms.gov.
 The team scaled cloud.cms.gov from 4 pages to 150+ pages, updated the design, systematized the site, and developed an authenticated experience, turning the site into the go-to place for customers for all things CMS Cloud.

 - In 2019, Anke served as senior fellow at the Public Policy Lab and led the Benefits Access Phase II project team.
 In partnership with the NYC Department of Education’s Office of Community Schools (OCS) and with the participation of 21 Community Schools, the team developed Benefits Access, a strategy and toolkit that supports school staff in referring families to public benefits and local services.